-- Incorporated in May 20071, NZIBF aims to ensure New Zealand enterprises are fully integrated and engaged in the global economy and New Zealand's global competitive position is maximised.
+- Incorporated in May 2007, NZIBF aims to ensure New Zealand enterprises are fully integrated and engaged in the global economy and New Zealand's global competitive position is maximised.
 To enable New Zealand business to exploit new opportunities in international markets, NZIBF provides leadership; works with businesses and affiliated business organisations to implement key projects; and articulates the needs and priorities of New Zealand's international business as well as the importance of open markets to both the New Zealand Government and stakeholders. - The NZIBF Board brings together leaders from amongst New Zealand's largest internationally oriented companies and peak business organisations.
-NZIBF works closely with other business organisations and the New Zealand Government to implement its strategic plan. - With assistance from the Government, NZIBF has under implementation a project bringing together business and government agencies in a programme aimed at enhancing New Zealand's business and economic engagement with Korea.
-The overall objective is to ensure that business organisations in Korea campaign actively in favour of an FTA with New Zealand as they have done with the US and Canada.
-The project is focused on engaging with Korean business organisations to this end through the organisation of a first Korea NZ Economic Roundtable meeting to be held in Seoul in mid 2009. - While this submission is made on behalf of the NZIBF membership a number of NZIBF members are likely to make their own submissions containing more detailed comments on specific issues relevant to their individual business interests.
+NZIBF works closely with other business organisations and the New Zealand Government to implement its strategic plan. - With assistance from the Government, NZIBF already has under implementation projects aimed at enhancing New Zealand's business and economic engagement with Japan, Korea and the European Union.
+In its strategic plan for 2010-2012 NZIBF has also identified strengthening the relationship with India to be a focus for 2011 onward.
+Future NZIBF activity in relation to India is likely to take the form of steps designed to deepen engagement with Indian business leaders at the strategic level and to develop and foster a constituency for New Zealand in India that could be used to support the negotiating process. - While this submission is made on behalf of the NZIBF membership a number of NZIBF members are likely to make their own submissions containing more detailed comments on specific issues relevant to their individual business interests.

-The Case for Freer Trade with Korea
+The Case for Freer Trade with India